Updated October 16, 2020

 7. How does someone get Economic Impact Payments?

-People who are not typically required to file a tax return will need to fill out a form to receive the payment.
-Users will need an email address to create an account and will be required to provide: their full name (and name of spouse, if present), current mailing address, date of birth, valid Social Security number, bank account number, type and routing number, if available, Identity Protection Personal Identification Number (IP PIN) from the IRS, if received earlier this year, driver’s license or state-issued ID, if someone has one; and the following for each qualifying child: name, Social Security number or Adoption Taxpayer Identification Number, and their relationship to the filer or your spouse.
-Get more details and complete the form here.
+People who are not typically required to file a tax return will need to fill out an online form to receive the payment.
+They will need an email address to create an account and will be required to provide: their full name (and name of spouse, if present), current mailing address, date of birth, valid Social Security number, account and routing number for direct deposit, if available, Identity Protection Personal Identification Number (IP PIN) from the IRS, if received earlier this year, driver’s license or state-issued ID, if someone has one; and the following for each qualifying child: name, Social Security number or Adoption Taxpayer Identification Number, and their relationship to the filer or spouse.

 8. Is there a deadline to get the Economic Impact Payment?

-The IRS must receive people’s information by October 15, 2020 to issue payments this year.
-For many people, this means filing taxes or completing the simple form.
+The IRS must receive people’s information by November 21, 2020 to issue payments this year.
+For many people, this means completing an online form.
 See question 7 on how to get payments for more information.

 If someone is required to file a tax return AND owes taxes, they must file and pay the amount owed by July 15 to avoid late fees.
 If more time is needed to file taxes, a person can get an extension until October 15, 2020, but they will need to pay the tax owed by July 15 to avoid penalties.

-If they miss these deadlines, they will be able to get their payment next year by filing a 2020 tax return.
+If they miss these deadlines, they will be able to get their payment in 2021 by filing a 2020 tax return.

 9. What if someone doesn’t have an email address?